 As part of the California Community College System, College of the Sequoias must follow statewide mandates and programs.
-As such, faculty, staff, and administrators have worked diligently to tie the local plans to state requirements.
+As such, faculty, staff, and administrators have worked diligently to tie the local plans to the following statewide requirements for our 2025-2035 College of the Sequoias Master Plan.